fschaule/drone_koki/README.md

 # Usage

 The code allows a manual override of the Drone control at any time.
-Even if the drone is in the automous flight the manuel comands work but maybe overwritten if the marker is in the field of view.
+Even if the drone is in the autonomous flight the manual commands work but maybe overwritten if the marker is in the field of view.
+The drone follows the marker with the id = 0.
+If the drone detects a marker with the id = 1 if lands if it was flying before or takes off if it was not flying before.
 The focus must be on the black pygame window not on the video window.
 Steering:

 Key | Action
 ----- | ------